Durss/streamerRaider/README.md

 The `eventsub_secret` and `eventsub_callback` should be specified if you want to get discord alerts when a user goes live.\
 Leave these values blank if you don't need this feature.\
 The `eventsub_secret` is a random string between 10 and 100 chars that'll be used to handshake with EventSub Twitch API.
-Write Anything you awant there.\
+Write Anything you want there.\
 The `eventsub_callback` is the URI twitch will call when a user goes live.
 It will most probably be the domain name hosting the app.\
 When testing locally you'll want to use HTTPS tuneling like [NGrok](https://ngrok.com) to get an HTTPS url that redirect queries to your localhost.